MercuryWorkshop/wispnet-protocol/PROTOCOL.md

 | Port          | uint16_t   | Same as the wisp packet.                        |

 #### Behavior
-Sent when a wisp stream exits, or the device wisp websocket closes.
+Sent when a wisp stream exits, or the device wisp web socket closes.

 ## Browser Sent Packets